 'Where a variety has lower yield than the control varieties on the list it may still be listed for a specific use.
 In the 2021 RL there were three such varieties, one for use where the aggressive APYR strain of rhizomania occurs and the other two are herbicide tolerant varieties and one has partial tolerance to Beet Mild Yellowing Virus.

 Dates of release of data and years when trials carried out can be confusing – the table below gives examples of data collection for the 2017 to 2021 RL tables (these are the tables from which growers select varieties for that season’s sowing).
 Click on the RL List below to see the relevant data table.
-In addition, the RL now carries out trials to determine the yield of varieties that have not been treated with foliar fungicides (see under Disease for 2020 (limited data) and 2021 RLs.
+In addition, the RL now carries out trials to determine the yield of varieties that have not been treated with foliar fungicides (see under Disease section below) for 2020 (limited data) and 2021 RLs.